Spencer Engineering Building, 3087

 Thesis-based, course-based or project-based

-The Collaborative Program does not provide additional funding beyond what the student receives through their home department.
+The Collaborative Specialization does not provide additional funding beyond what the student receives through their home department.

 Interested applicants should seek admission to one of the participating graduate programs in the Faculty of Engineering (CBE, ECE or MME) based on their prior academic background.